Scenes of crime officer: Training

 Today, the majority of police forces use a central training resource for the initial and development needs of their SOCOs.
 With the introduction of forensic science degrees at university level, the standard of candidates for employment is increasing.
 Once in post, trainee SOCOs attend a nine-week residential training course.
 During this course, a prospective SOCO will learn about fingerprint recovery techniques, DNA retrieval, photography, road traffic collisions (RTCs), and trace evidence, amongst other areas of knowledge.
 Upon the successful conclusion of this course, SOCOs are then invited to further their knowledge by undertaking a two-year diploma.
 SOCOs are expected to demonstrate a high level of further learning by liaising with colleagues, peers and other services within the law enforcement sector.
 This is demonstrated by submitting six dissertations discussing specialist forensic areas or elaborating on existing techniques or equipment.

 In 2001, the Council for the Registration of Forensic Practitioners (CRFP) was created.
 This was in response to the lack of regulation within the world of forensic science.
 Whilst registration is not compulsory, SOCOs are encouraged to apply for registration.
 The registration process involves the applicant submitting case studies on crime scenes they have examined.
-These are then subjected to their peers, who assess the applicants work based on best practise.
+These are then subjected to their peers, who assess the applicant's work based on best practise.
 The introduction of the CRFP is aiming to raise the standard of practise and credibility within the forensic departments who work alongside law enforcement agencies.

 In 2009, the Forensic Science Regulator argued that the CRFP was surplus to requirements, and consequently the CRFP closed its doors on 31 March 2009.
 At an Extraordinary General Meeting the Board of the CRFP decided the organisation could no longer fulfil its objects and therefore resolved that the company should cease trading.
 The key factors in this were given as: